flesler/idonethis-form/README.md

 ### day_start (optional)

 I don't know about you, but I always continue doing stuff after midnight and, as I see it, they belong to the "previous" day.

-In other words, new days begin when I wake up.
-That's why I added an optional querystring parameter called `day_start` that allows you to specify an hour (1-23).
+In other words, days begin when I wake up.
+That's why I added implemented this parameter that allows you to specify an hour (1-23).
 All dones logged before that hour will end up in the previous day.

 ### Example

-This is an example of an URL with all 3 parameters:
+This is an example of a URL with all 3 parameters:
 ```
 http://flesler.github.io/idonethis-form/?team=my_team&token=9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b&day_start=8
 ```